cwwang1979/IMASSL_CytoandCellBlock_PL/README.md

 # Interpretable Multi-stage Attention DL Network to Predict Malignancy in Cytological Smears and Cell Blocks of Pleural Effusion
-In this study, we proposed an interpretable multi-stage attention deep learning (IMADL) network to predict malignancy in cost-efficient cytological smears and cell blocks of pleural effusion from the Biobank of Tri-Service General Hospital, Taipei (TSGH).
+In this study, we proposed an Interpretable Multi-stage Attention Deep Learning (IMADL) network to predict malignancy in cost-efficient cytological smears and cell blocks of pleural effusion from the Biobank of Tri-Service General Hospital, Taipei (TSGH).

 ## Associated Publications